Learning Task Priorities from Demonstrations: Learning task prioritization hierarchies from demonstrations

 Controlling robots often requires the definition of priorities between tasks.
 For example, when a humanoid is standing and has to manipulate an object, the highest priority should be on keeping balance and, therefore, all degrees of freedom should be assigned to that task and only manipulate when balance is not compromised.
 Commonly, the way in which tasks are prioritized is defined beforehand by an expert \cite{Moro13,Sentis05}.
-In contrast, here we propose to learn these priorities from demonstrations.
-We frame the problem in the context of TP-GMM by formulating the task parameters as candidate task hierarchies --- as opposed to candidate coordinate systems in the original formulation --- and subsequently learning the weights of such hierarchies from demonstrations.
-For movement synthesis, we then propose to combine these hierarchies using a controller that takes into account the learned weights.
+In contrast, here we propose to learn these priorities from demonstrations and develop a framework to do so.
+We frame the problem in the context of TP-GMM by formulating the task parameters as candidate hierarchies and subsequently learning how to fuse the different hierarchies from demonstrations.
+Our approach is hence comprised of two components: \begin{enumerate} \item \textbf{Hierarchy identification (Section \ref{subsec:extractingHierarchies}):} From a set of candidate task hierarchies, and knowledge of the possible control references for each sub-task, we identify the employed hierarchies based on the variability present in the demonstrations. \item \textbf{Movement synthesis (Section \ref{subsec:softWeighting}):} A controller is used to reproduce the taught priority behaviors in new situations, through a fusion of candidate hierarchies. \end{enumerate}